-NOTE 18 TRANSACTIONS WITH RELATED ENTITIES (CONTINUED)
+NOTE 19 TRANSACTIONS WITH RELATED ENTITIES (CONTINUED)

 Ronald McDonald House Charities, Inc. ("RMHC Global"), a separately registered nonprofit organization, ensures delivery of the mission across the globe.
 As a center of excellence, RMHC Global builds and sustains a robust infrastructure of support to the network of Chapters, including operations, licensing and compliance, finance, risk management, communications, marketing and development.
 The Organization receives 75% of net revenues from all national fundraising efforts facilitated by RMHC Global, as defined by the license agreement.
-During the years ended December 31, 2019 and 2018, the Organization received \$29,882 and \$45,611, respectively, from these revenue streams.
+During the years ended December 31, 2020 and 2019, the Organization received \$51,288 and \$34,450, respectively, from these revenue streams.

 The Board of Directors also contributes to RMHCC.
-The value of their cash contributions for the year ended December 31, 2019 and 2018 was \$288,209 and \$159,223, respectively.
-Unconditional promises to give due from board members at December 31, 2019 was \$762,612.
-No similar amounts were due at December 31, 2018.
+The value of their cash contributions for the year ended December 31, 2020 and 2019 were \$274,936 and \$288,209, respectively.
+A member of the board also made in-kind contributions of \$14,503 for the year ended December 31, 2020 with no similar amounts for the year ended December 31, 2019.
+Unconditional promises to give due from board members at December 31, 2020 and 2019 were \$701,567 and \$762,612.